tmatsuya/test_programs/README.txt

 [Memory Tools]

-*CAUTION: These tools can cause your system to fail if used incorrectly.
+*CAUTION: These tools can cause fatal damage to your system if used incorrectly.

  <kmem>
    description: Kernel Memory Access Linux Driver (x86-64 only)